Sancta Maria College, Auckland: Classrooms

 The school's construction of grouped classrooms has been divided up into 'blocks', named after Saints.

 Saint Anne Block is a three-story block with approximately 12 classrooms, which are used for the main social sciences, English and mathematics.

 Saint Benedict Block is a two-story block, with the top three classrooms being used for music and Information Communication Technology (ICT) Labs, as well as the Careers Office and the Guidance Counselor's Office, new built library the Dean of Year Level's offices and a few small meeting rooms.

 The next block is the Saint Catherine Block.
 The Saint Catherine Block, along with the Saint Benedict Block, were the first two blocks of classrooms in the foundation year.
 The Saint Catherine Block's top level is mainly for the sciences with five classrooms equipped for experiments and of the other four, three of which are being used for religious educations lessons with the final two being used for languages (specifically French and Japanese respectively).
 The bottom 10 classrooms are devoted to the technologies, with the first being information communication technology, with 30 flat screen computers into which students login using their own user id, the next adjoining classroom is for fabric technology, such as sewing and designing.
 Then there is the spare technology room used for Early Childhood Education, and the next is for food technology, which is used for cooking and baking.
 Next is the design technology room which is graphics, construction design, which in the future may incorporate CADD.
 After that is the building technology room, with woodwork and metalwork and electronics classrooms.

 The fourth block is Saint Dominic Block, which houses Year 7 and Year 8 students.
 Between every two classrooms is a 'pod' with approximately 10–15 computers for the classes to use if needed.
 The only exception is the last half of the bottom level which splits between art and languages, and the last third of the top level which is for 'Business Studies', or economics and accounting.

-A new two-story library has been constructed along with a set of new tennis courts for student use.